 She is equally at home in the boutiques of Fifth Avenue, behind a fat red shopping cart at Target, and in the aisles of tech stores (especially the ones with the gaming demos!) but Liz can most often be spotted around her Brooklyn neighborhood grabbing a grilled cheese with her daughters, Thalia and Sage.

-Cool Mom Tech Associate Editor Nicole Blades is a prolific writer, journalist, and author of Ms. Mary Mack, a blog that brings a whole lot of compassion and common sense to discussions about parenthood.
-She’s also a gadget junkie, with a collection of iDevices, and a serious dSLR with serious lenses that get a serious workout photographing her ridiculously cute five-year-old son.
+Senior Associate Editor Nicole Blades is a prolific writer, journalist, and author of Ms. Mary Mack, a blog that brings a whole lot of compassion and common sense to discussions about parenthood.
+She’s also a gadget junkie, with a collection of iDevices, and a serious dSLR with serious lenses that all get a serious workout photographing her ridiculously cute five-year-old son.
 She’s currently working on her second book, called Nope!
 Not the Nanny: Stories of Race and Motherhood based on a spectacular column she published for xojane.
 Nicole lives in Connecticut by way of Brooklyn by way of Canada which means she’s not only cool, she’s very polite.
 And she’s funny.
 Read her posts, you’ll see.